 1) Begin by reviewing the requirements to be eligible for a community event permit:

-- Community event permits are for larger events that invite participants from the entire neighborhood or the greater city region.
+• Community event permits are for the larger events that invite participants from the entire neighborhood or the greater city region.

 2) Fill out an application and supporting documents

-- Submit application minimum of 4 weeks prior to the event date.
+• Submit application a minimum of 4 weeks prior to the event date.

-- Payment is made once the application has been approved, permit is issued and ready for pick up.
+• Submit without payment (payment is made once the application has been approved, permit is issued and ready for pickup).

 3) Portland Bureau of Transportation sends out all applications to the following:

-Police precinct, Noise Control Office, Fire Bureau, Emergency Services, District Neighborhood Coalition and the Office of Neighborhood Involvement OLCC Liason if alcohol is being served or consumed in the closed street area.
+• Police precinct, Noise Control Office, Fire Bureau, Emergency Services, District Neighborhood Coalition and the Office of Neighborhood Involvement OLCC liaison if alcohol is being served or consumed in the closed street area (including sidewalk).
 These agencies have 5 business days to review and respond with any issues.

 4) PBOT reviews all sections of the application until all requirements have been met

-This can take up to 4 to 6 weeks or longer.
+• This review can take up to 4 weeks or longer

 5) The traffic control plan is reviewed and once approved will be sent to you by the City of Portland Traffic Engineer